besp9510/dma_pwm/README.md

-# Direct Memory Access (DMA) PWM for the Raspberry PI
+# Direct Memory Access (DMA) PWM for the Raspberry Pi

-dma_pwm.c provides flexible hardware pulse width modulation (PWM) for the Raspberry PI via the direct memory access (DMA) controller.
+dma_pwm.c provides flexible hardware pulse width modulation (PWM) for the Raspberry Pi via the direct memory access (DMA) controller.
 Providing PWM via DMA frees the CPU thus allowing low processor usages to programs driving DC motors, servos, LEDs, etc. using the general purpose input/output (GPIO) pins.
-Unlike the PI's built-in PWM controller, any number of GPIO pins can be driven over a total of 10 individual channels.
-This software requires no dependencies other than Raspbian running on any version of the Raspberry PI.
+Unlike the Pi's built-in PWM controller, any number of GPIO pins can be driven over a total of 10 individual channels.
+This software requires no dependencies other than Raspbian running on any version of the Raspberry Pi.

 ![o_scope](images/o_scope.png)

 *1 Khz PWM signal at 50% duty cycle on an oscilloscope produced by dma_pwm.c*

 Other examples of DMA PWM, and ones that this project is based on, are Chris Hager's [RPIO](https://github.com/metachris/RPIO) and Richard Hirst's [ServoBlaster](https://github.com/richardghirst/PiBits/tree/master/ServoBlaster).
-Unfortunately, these projects are no longer actively maintained so dma_pwm.c serves to bridge the gap and continue to provide an up-to-date and easy-to-use library of functions to achieve flexible hardware PWM on the PI.
-This project also emphasizes documenting how PWM via DMA is achieved to allow anyone a better understanding of the Raspberry PI and low-level programming in general.
+Unfortunately, these projects are no longer actively maintained so dma_pwm.c serves to bridge the gap and continue to provide an up-to-date and easy-to-use library of functions to achieve flexible hardware PWM on the Pi.
+This project also emphasizes documenting how PWM via DMA is achieved to allow anyone a better understanding of the Raspberry Pi and low-level programming in general.

 dma_pwm.c is provided two ways for flexibility:
 1. C source and header files that can be compiled along with your program
 2. C shared library

-To better understand the source code and theory behind DMA PWM on the PI, see [raspberry_pi_dma_pwm.pdf](doc/raspberry_pi_dma_pwm.pdf) for a complete breakdown on how and why this works.
+To better understand the source code and theory behind DMA PWM on the Pi, see [raspberry_pi_dma_pwm.pdf](doc/raspberry_pi_dma_pwm.pdf) for a complete breakdown on how and why this works.

 ## Getting Started